 The Office of the Vice President for International Relations is responsible for developing and supporting Northwestern University's partnerships with institutions all over the world.
 These partnerships lead to student exchanges, customized study abroad programs, dual and joint degree programs, faculty exchanges and research collaborations.
 Please contact Devora Grynspan, the Vice President for International Relations, if you seek to develop a partnership between Northwestern University and your institution.

 Whom do I contact about developing a new faculty-led program?

-Northwestern's Office of Undergraduate Learning Abroad offers Northwestern-designed study abroad programs for undergraduate students, including faculty-led programs.
-Karey Fuhs at the Office of Undergraduate Learning, can provide further assistance in developing faculty-led study abroad programs
+Northwestern's Global Learning Office offers Northwestern-designed study abroad programs for undergraduate students, including faculty-led programs.
+Karey Fuhs at the Global Learning Office can provide further assistance in developing faculty-led study abroad programs

 How can I find out with which foreign institutions Northwestern already has an existing partnership?